What does my baby look like in week 12?

 From now on, your baby is going to grow, grow, grow!
 The placenta is also fully developed.
 The cartilage skeleton is beginning to turn into hard bone.
 Even though you can’t feel it yet, your baby is moving, waving and dancing.
 They can also swallow.

-Congratulations - you’ve made it through the gruelling first trimester.
-You’re a third of the way through and hopefully over the worst of the morning sickness and tiredness.
+Congratulations - you’ve made it through the tiring first trimester.
+You’re a third of the way through and you should have more energy in the second trimester.

 Excess saliva is one of pregnancy’s little surprises - it’s totally normal and probably caused by hormones.

-Random, we know - but some women find they’re more prone to nosebleeds during pregnancy.
-Blame hormones.
-Again.
+Some women find they’re more prone to nosebleeds during pregnancy.

-Around about now you’ll be offered an ultrasound scan - and your first chance to see a glimpse of the tiny life inside you!
-It’s known as the dating scan as the sonographer will be able to check whether your due date is accurate by measuring fetus size.
+Between week 11 and 13+6 you’ll be offered an ultrasound scan - and your first chance to see a glimpse of the tiny life inside you!
+It’s sometimes known as the dating scan and the sonographer (the person who scans you) will be able to check whether your due date is accurate by measuring the size of your fetus.

 “It was such a relief to know everything was okay and get a photo of our baby.
 At that point, you know it's real and it's happening.”Emma, mum of one

 It’s also worth asking your midwife about antenatal classes in your area.
-Your hospital or birth centre may offer free NHS classes, or you can find out about NCT (National Childbirth Trust) classes.
+Your hospital or birth centre is likely to offer free NHS classes, in which they cover the birth, birth plans, breastfeeding and early days with your baby.